-Diamonds are the most valuable gemstones, and price per carat can go sky-high.
-Here at Worthy we auction some very valuable diamonds, some fetching prices exceeding $100,000!
+Diamonds are the most valuable gemstones, and the price per carat can go sky-high.
+Here at Worthy, we auction some very valuable diamonds, some fetching prices exceeding $100,000!
 In fact, diamonds make up 80% of the value in a piece.
 However, it turns out that a brand name can be even more value-adding than the diamonds themselves.
-We saw this first in several notable Tiffany & Co. auctions and continue to see the trend with Cartier.
+We saw this first hand during several notable Tiffany & Co. auctions and continue to see the trend with Cartier.

 Let’s see some examples of when Cartier outshines diamonds:

 With a classic Tubogas design, this bangle Cartier bracelet was sold at auction last year for $2,250.
 The timeless Cartier piece, sent to us with the original box and certificate, was made of steel and 18kt yellow gold, with a total metal weight of 10gr.
 A few months earlier, a brandless bangle bracelet, made of 18kt yellow gold, featuring 16 round diamonds (1.88-2.00 cttw), sold for $1,199 – that’s 46.7% less than its Cartier counterpart!

 At the same time, this round cut bangle Cartier bracelet was auctioned for $1,350.
 The vintage item was made of 14kt gold and it displayed 44 round shaped diamonds with a total weight of 1.0 CT.
 In contrast, this round cut tennis bracelet, also made of 14kt gold and featuring 150 round shape diamonds with a total weight of 2.0 CT (double that of the Cartier bangle!) received a final offer of $648.
 The non-branded bracelet was sold for 52% less than the branded item.